 By that point, I had suffered three miscarriages in just under a year.
 As we already had a daughter without any hitch, doctors and nurses had repeatedly told us that they wouldn’t be able to investigate why we were suffering the losses until we hit ‘the (anything but magic) number three’.
 Up to that point, it was just a case of trying our luck.
 But you feel anything but lucky when this happens – once or even more.
 I wouldn’t wish it on anyone.

 I was, however, lucky to have some private medical insurance through my employers at the time.
 It didn’t cover all the tests, but it covered enough to tell us all wasn’t right.
 Tests showed that my body had trouble absorbing folic acid (not a huge problem in itself) but also that I had high natural killer cells (NK cells).
-This meant that every time I fell pregnant my body was treating it like a virus.
+Every time I fell pregnant, my body treated it like a virus.
 A virus that it had to kill.

 We haven’t tried again since.
-Every month I want to, every period is another punch in the gut that my body has let me down.
-As is every time I see the news that someone is expecting, or has given birth, or every time I see my husband hold one of our friends’ babies.
-But I hold it together, I don’t begrudge anyone, I’m happy for everyone of course but it hurts.
+Every month I want to, and every period is another punch in the gut that my body has let me down.
+As is every time I see the news that someone is expecting or has given birth or every time I see my husband holding one of our friends’ babies.
+But I keep it together.
+I don’t begrudge anyone, I’m happy for everyone, of course, but it hurts.
 My daughter is completely unaware of what has happened throughout.
-What she does know though is that she wants a baby sister.
-Something she talks about on a regular basis as she has seen many of her school friends becoming big sisters or big brothers since starting school.
+What she does know is that she wants a baby sister.
+Something she talks about regularly as she has seen many of her school friends becoming big sisters or big brothers since starting school.
 She dotes on every baby she meets, almost smothering them.
-My heart breaks all over again every single time I watch how much love she shows them, and just how much she wants to be a big sister.
+My heart breaks again every time I watch how much love she shows them and just how much she wants to be a big sister.

-Counselling has been a massive help to me, as has talking with friends.
-However, as a couple we have found it hard to talk about about what we’ve been through.
-It is amazing once you have been through this type of tragic situation, just how many other people reach out because they have been through it too.
+Counselling has been a massive help, and so has talking more openly with friends and family.
+However, as a couple, we have found it hard to talk about what we’ve been through.
+It is amazing once you have been through this type of tragic situation, just how many other people get in touch to share their own experiences of baby loss.
 I don’t want to hide what I’ve been through, I’m not ashamed.
-And if I can help one other person going through it to feel less alone then I’m happy to share my experience.
-I also can’t think of anything better than to share my story to help explain why I want The Assistant Quarters to raise money for Tommy’s during Baby Loss Awareness week.
+And if I can help someone going through it to feel less alone, I’m happy to share my experience.
+I also can’t think of anything better than to share my story and explain why I want The Assistant Quarters to raise money for Tommy’s during Baby Loss Awareness week.

-So here we are today and there’s currently a very big elephant in the room.
+So here we are today, and there’s a big elephant in the room.
 Can we?
 Should we?
 When do we call it quits?
 I’m scared.
-I’m absolutely bloody terrified.
-But I also feel strong, I feel like now we have answers, I want to try.
+I’m bloody terrified.
+But I also feel strong, like now we have answers, and I want to try.
 I need to try.
 I can’t give up hope.

-If you would like to donate to Tommy’s please visit their website or, if you have been impacted by baby loss you can get support here.
-We’d also love you to pop over to Mutha.hood where you can buy a limited edition Strong Girls Club t-shirt to support the work of Tommy’s with £5 of every sale going straight towards the work and research that they do.
+If you would like to donate to Tommy’s, please visit their website.
+You can get support here if you have also been impacted by baby loss.
+We’d also love you to pop over to Mutha.hood where you can buy a limited edition Strong Girls Club t-shirt to support the work of Tommy’s.
+They are giving £5 of every sale to Tommy’s to support the work and research they do.